MicrosoftDocs/sdk-api/sdk-api-src/content/certenroll/nn-certenroll-ix509extensionauthoritykeyidentifier.md

 ## -inheritance

-The <b xmlns:loc="http://microsoft.com/wdcml/l10n">IX509ExtensionAuthorityKeyIdentifier</b> interface inherits from <a href="/windows/desktop/api/certenroll/nn-certenroll-ix509extension">IX509Extension</a>. <b>IX509ExtensionAuthorityKeyIdentifier</b> also has these types of members:
+The <b>IX509ExtensionAuthorityKeyIdentifier</b> interface inherits from <a href="/windows/desktop/api/certenroll/nn-certenroll-ix509extension">IX509Extension</a>. <b>IX509ExtensionAuthorityKeyIdentifier</b> also has these types of members:

 ## -see-also